 Whether you plan to use the following information to murder your ex-wife or to make the dog next door shut up once and for all, use it wisely.
 The following article contains information about the deadliest substances known to man, either inhaled or ingested.

-A poison is described by the ever-faithful Google as "a substance that, when introduced into or absorbed by a living organism, causes death or injury"—and the following five are the most dangerous found on earth.
+A poison is described by the Merriam-Webster dictionary as "a substance that through its chemical action usually kills, injures, or impairs an organism"—and the following five are the most dangerous found on earth.

 A poison is only defined by the dosage.
 For example, even drinking too much water could kill a human (although it would have to be about two swimming pools worth).
 So, something is only officially defined as a poison when administered in a dose that causes harm or death.